Agile Testing: Best Practices, Benefits, Drawbacks, and More

 9. Focus on people.
 In agile environments, the focus is shifted toward social interaction.
 It’s vital that team members can talk to each other and share their knowledge, allowing them to achieve high-quality outcomes.

 10. Enjoy work.
-Finally, Agile is about enjoying what you do.
+Finally, agile is about enjoying what you do.
 Those who enjoy their work are motivated to deliver excellent results and can build a great-quality product.

 What Are the Benefits of Agile Testing?